TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-09_pipeline_template_base_design.md

 4. **Cleaner Code**: Template implementations focus on validating their own configuration structure
 5. **Better Error Messages**: Configuration errors are reported early, while dependency errors include detailed diagnostics from the resolver

-By implementing this abstract base class with lightweight validation and leveraging the existing dependency resolver, we have taken a significant step toward a more modern, maintainable pipeline architecture that follows best practices like separation of concerns and reuse of existing components.
+By implementing this template base class with lightweight validation and leveraging the existing dependency resolver, we have taken a significant step toward a more modern, maintainable pipeline architecture that follows best practices like separation of concerns and reuse of existing components.